urbanogilson/lavandula/doc/tutorial.md

 cd sampleApp
 ```

-You should see the following structure:
+You should see the following folder structure automatically generated:

 ```
 .